Eight Sleep Pod 5 Cover Review: Insights After Four Years as a User

 After the initial setup, I just let the scheduled temperatures do their thing and only use the app for sleep tracking.

 Eight Sleep also has an alarm feature called Gentle Rise that vibrates a single zone of the bed and adds heat or coolness when it’s time to wake up.
 When it’s your partner’s side of the bed vibrating, you won’t feel the vibrations, but you’ll likely still hear the bed shaking.
 This is more pleasant than your partner’s loud phone alarm blasting in the room, making it great for those with different sleep schedules.
+If you have the Pod 5 hub, you can use the built-in speaker as an alarm but I don't see the advantage over a phone alarm.

 Health and Sleep Tracking